minhkashyu/voting-api/README.md

 A Free Code Camp Dynamic Web Application Project.
 A Full Stack Javascript App using Node, Express, MongoDB, React and Passport.

 This is the API server side for the App.
+The client side is located at https://github.com/minhkashyu/voting-api.

 You can run the App at https://mks-voting-app.herokuapp.com/